josecgil/ChatWithHodor/README.md

 # ChatWithHodor

-An implementation of http://chatwithhodor.com/ using an Event Bus
+An implementation of http://chatwithhodor.com/ using an Event Bus.
+Inspired by a conversation during a meal with @trikitrok